 Overview

 Our research is driven by a desire to understand the fundamental principles governing nanoscale phenomena, and to apply this knowledge to solve real-world problems.
-Through fundamental innovations in bio-inspired engineering, nanomechanics, nanomanufacturing, and system-level integration, we develop new paradigms of nanodevices and tools that enable access to measurement regimes beyond the reach of existing techniques.
+Through fundamental innovations in bio-inspired engineering, nanomechanics, nanofabrication, and system-level integration, we create new paradigms of nanodevices and tools to measure what was previously unmeasurable.
 Our research advances precision sensing, control, and imaging, and addresses societal challenges in health, information, and security.

 Nanomechanics & Nanoengineered Materials